Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

 \section{Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering}

 In this section we prove that a finite bounded poset admits a generalized recursive atom ordering (see Definition \ref{grao}) if and only if it admits a recursive atom ordering.
-We accomplish this constructively by a procedure that transforms any generalized recursive atom ordering into a recursive atom ordering, a process we call ``atom reordering.''
+We accomplish the more challenging half of this result constructively by a procedure that transforms any generalized recursive atom ordering into a recursive atom ordering, a process we call ``atom reordering.''
 Along the way, we will develop several properties of such reorderings.

-We begin with the much easier half of the equivalence.
+First we carry out the other much easier direction of the result.

-\begin{rmk} In the proof of the next result, we think of both an RAO and a GRAO as a type of chain-atom ordering rather than just as an atom ordering, following the conventions explained already in Remark \ref{chain-atom-vs-atom}. \end{rmk}

 \begin{lem} Every recursive atom ordering is a generalized recursive atom ordering. \end{lem}